 So that was how it began.
-I learned in time that Inn was something called a Mimic, a creature which lures in its prey by shapeshifting into something mundane.
-They typically took the form of treasure chests and doors, though.
-Inn was ancient, and with time came the cunning and size she had become.
+I learned in time that my Inn was the largest and the oldest Mimic around.
+Usually minor shapeshifter that trap their prey by forming into something inviting, a door or treasure chest perhaps.
+My Inn was ancient, and with time came the cunning and size she had become.
 She had survived for many years in the mountains disguised as a warm and inviting cave.
 Luring in all manner of foolish creatures seeking shelter.
-She was forced from her home after trying to take a bite out of a dragon looking for shelter from a nasty storm.
+Which had worked wonderfully until she took a bite out of a dragon looking for shelter from a nasty storm.
 She fled down the mountain and into the word of men.
 It took a while for us to understand one another, but I eventually got a beat on how her abilities worked.
 After we got her outsides and insides to look more like a welcoming establishment, we were open for business.

 - Extract from the chapter ‘Allegorical tales’ from ‘Mimics, a Deceptive History’, by Steven Bernardi, Historian